qeize/qeize/README.md

 ### <div align="center">👋 Hey, I'm Veccy!
-A versatile tech enthusiast passionate about network security, web development, and automation.
-Continuously learning cloud technologies, UI/UX design, and ethical hacking to build smarter and safer digital experiences.<div>
+Interested in network security, web development, and automation.
+Currently learning cloud computing, UI/UX, and ethical hacking.<div>
 - 🔭 Currently working on projects involving network security, website design, and automation tools.
 - 🌱 Learning new skills in cloud computing, UI/UX design, and ethical hacking.
 - ❓ Ask me about tech, programming, or how to build secure and user-friendly websites.
-- ⚡ Fun fact: I’m always curious about how technology shapes our daily lives.
+- ⚡ Fun fact: I'm always curious about how technology shapes our daily lives.

 <br/>